ZiadMD/Simple_GUI_Test/README.md

-Here’s an updated and improved version of your README:

----

 # SecureLogin

 This is a simple and secure login system implemented using Python's Tkinter library.
 The program provides a graphical user interface (GUI) that allows users to sign in and sign up.
 Passwords are securely hashed before being stored in a JSON file.